anjumtabish/admin-qa-automation/README.md

 > To run integration tests execute in terminal: `mvn clean verify -PrunIntegrationTests`

-Output will be generated in the `results` folder.
+Output will be generated in the `results` folder

 # Architecture
 - Spring Boot